web-slate/java-basics/src/main/java/collections_framework/linked_list/introduction.md

 # Linked List
 - The LinkedList class is a collection which can contain many objects of the same type, just like the ArrayList.
 - LinkedList stores its items in "containers."
+- Learn about hash code, any object should have hash code

 ## LinkedList Methods in Java